EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-views.md

     LoadData();
     ```

     * Run the application, try sorting, filtering and paging the data.
-Note that all actions are directly translated to SQL queries that only fetch the necessary data from the database, thus reducing server overhead.
+Note that all actions are directly translated to SQL queries that only fetch the necessary data from the database, reducing server overhead.

 3. The Telerik Grid can easily be customized with a wide variety of templates.
 Add a GridColumn template to show an image from the CatalogItem.
-The Template can contain any HTML element, Razor code, and components.
+The Template can contain any HTML element, Razor code, and other components.

     * Add a GridColumn to the GridColumns element.